Update: What is Low-Latency HLS and How Does It Relate to CMAFFebruary 3, 2020

 CMAF and the Race to Low Latency

 It happened like this: Once upon a time, any content distributor wanting to reach users on both Apple and Microsoft devices had to encode and store the same audio and video data twice.
 That’s because Apple’s HTTP Live Streaming (HLS) protocol specified use of the .ts format, whereas Dynamic Adaptive Streaming of HTTP (DASH) almost uniformly used .mp4 containers.

 Think of it like chargers for phones and computers.
 Androids and iPhones don’t use the same chargers, leading to more cords than necessary in an already cord-ridden world.
 Because Apple uses proprietary cables for proprietary ports, users are stuck going to the Apple store every time they lose a charger.
-The HLS protocol was like a proprietary charger for streaming to Apple devices.
+The HLS protocol was like a proprietary charger for streaming to devices that supported Apple’s specification.
 MPEG-DASH, on the other hand, worked for delivery to everywhere else.

 Miraculously, Microsoft and Apple simplified everything by announcing a new standard called the Common Media Application Format (CMAF).
 This specification would use fragmented .mp4 containers that could be referenced by both HLS and DASH.